Grand jury indicts Muncie police officers accused of covering up excessive force against arrestees

-MUNCIE, Ind. – A grand jury indicted four Muncie police officers with excessive force and obstruction.
+MUNCIE, Ind. – A grand jury indicted four Muncie police officers in connection with an excessive force and obstruction investigation.

-According to federal prosecutors, officers Joseph Chase Winkle, 34, Jeremy Gibson, 30, and Corey Posey 28, and Sergeant Joseph Krejsa, 50, used excessive force against arrestees and tried to cover it up.
+According to federal prosecutors, officers Joseph Chase Winkle, 34, Jeremy Gibson, 30, and Corey Posey 28, and former Sergeant Joseph Krejsa, 50, used excessive force against arrestees or tried to cover it up.

 Acting U.S. Attorney John Childress announced the charges Wednesday.

-The 17-count indictment charges Winkle with 11 felony offenses, Gibson with three felony offenses, Krejsa with two felony offenses, and Posey with one felony offense.
+The 17-count indictment charges Winkle with 11 felony offenses, Gibson with three felony offenses, Krejsa with two felony offenses, and Posey with one felony offense stemming from incidents in 2018 and one in 2019.

+“It’s just unfortunate that it comes out three years later.
+It’s certainly not the type of thing that we are happy to see happen,” said Mayor Dan Ridenour (R).

 Winkle is accused of depriving five different arrestees of their right to be free from excessive force and six counts of writing false reports about his use of force.
 He’s accused of kicking, punching, knee-striking and using a Taser on arrestees without justification, resulting in injuries.